 Brush Daily, Brush Right

-Brushing your teeth twice a day not only keeps your breath sweet, but also helps rid your mouth of bacteria that makes up plaque and can lead to oral infections.
-To brush properly, point your bristles at a 45-degree angle against your gums.
+Brushing your teeth twice a day not only keeps your breath sweet, but also helps rid the mouth of bacteria that makes up plaque and can lead to oral infections.
+To brush properly, point bristles at a 45-degree angle against the gums.
 Use gentle back-and-forth strokes all over your teeth -- in front, in back, and on chewing surfaces -- for two minutes.
 If holding a toothbrush is hard for you, try an electric toothbrush.
 Also brush your gums and tongue.

 Floss Every Day